BlackSnufkin/Rusty-Playground/README.md

   - Simple exmaple of heap encryption
   - Refernce:
     - [nimHeapEnc](https://github.com/nbaertsch/nimHeapEnc)
 ---
+# HideDll :pushpin:
+  - Simpale Program that will Hide the dll in the current process + anti-analysis method so the dll cant be dumped with memory scanner (test against pe-sieve)
+---
 # HookFinder :pushpin:
   - Rust code that attempts to detect userland API hooks in place by AV/EDR